 Lead trustee role and joint liability

-The lead trustee is the main point of contact for the registration service.
-They keep logins and references safe and complete filings.
+The lead trustee is the main point of contact for HMRC and the TRS.
+They are responsible for keeping login credentials and reference numbers safe, and for completing filings on time.

 When to appoint an agent